fde-capu/ft_transcendence/docs/checklist.md

 ft_transcendence
 Checklist based on sub.
 12.1

+Issue #83 notes:
+ - [X] Lack of PAUSE screen.
+ - [X] Good behavior when waiting for another person to come back.
+ - [X] Winner is not correctly showing on cut-scene.
+ - [X] Entering a paused game does not show the paused screen.

  - [ ] VERIFY: you must use the latest stable version of every library or framework used in your project.
  - [ ] Check if updates are not messing up form editions.
  - [ ] On Chat: disable Private Messaging from u2u when user is already on chat.